 If you’re finding it tricky to get your Cricut to cut adhesive foil correctly, don’t worry!
-This blog post is here to help!
+This article is here to help!
 I was having trouble cutting it too, so I went through the possible causes of this issue, and now I can share the right tools and settings that you can use too.

 Don’t give up on your project – let’s give it a go!